Design for Good

 Are you a creative psychologist?
 Or a designer who loves healthcare infographics?
 We’re always open to new teammates.
 Contact firstname.lastname@example.org.

 Design for Democracy (D4D)

 Design for Democracy is based on the premise that good design makes your choices clear.

 Started in 1998, AIGA’s oldest initiative has the mission to apply design tools and thinking to increase civic participation.
 By making interactions between the U.S. government and its citizens more understandable, efficient, and trustworthy, designers become more vocal citizens and make democracy more sound.

 “AIGA is committed to working for public good and design excellence.
 Democracy is designed,” says AIGA executive director Julie Anixter.
 In 2018, we continue to advocate for civic engagement through voter education, registration, and access, but with an additional emphasis placed on civic engagement.
 We turn design skills and aspirations into tangible actions that can make a difference.

 In 2018, AIGA’s Arizona branch of the D4D Initiative created voter registration and voting date awareness collateral, including digital and print pieces.
 They also registered Arizona voters throughout the October Phoenix Design Week conference days leading up to the November election.

 This team is currently researching and sourcing ideas for our 2020 Voter Initiatives.
 Are you a designer who works closely with the government, or has experience with the voting system on a state or federal level?
 We’d love to hear from you.
-Contact team lead Marissa Groom at email@example.com.
+Contact email@example.com.